What's the difference between traditional translation, localisation, transcreation and transliteration?

 Companies that are worried about translation costs might be tempted to mitigate their investment by using in-house solutions, even going so far as to use non-translators.
 These approaches are far riskier in the long-run because of their lack of experience or technical expertise in the nuances of website translation.

-Localisation goes beyond the linguistic word-for-word conversion of conventional translation and instead uses words and phrases that resonate within specific markets.
-By using these regionally-preferred translations, you can generate more interest and engagement among customers.
-You're not only literally speaking their language-you're talking like a local.
+Localisation goes beyond word-for-word conversion and aims to create cultural relevance.
+By using these regionally preferred translations, you can generate more interest and engagement among customers.
+You’re not only literally speaking their language—you’re talking like a local.

 Using region-specific terms can boost SEO by matching terms customers use in local search engines, too.
 An 80/20 split is the best balance of translation and localisation.

-Localisation goes beyond word choice.
-It can also apply to how your website presents information, how it's designed, or even how it functions.
-Elements such as currency, payment options and dimensions for products can-and should-be localised to local standards whenever possible.
+Localisation processes go beyond word choice.
+You can also apply it to how your website presents information, how you design it, or even how it functions.
+You can-and should-adjust elements like currency, payment options, and product sizes to fit local standards whenever possible.
 If local company contact information is available, it should be clearly presented to users as well.

 Customising on-site imagery or running promotional campaigns that reflect regional culture, holidays or sensibilities is another way to localize content.
 This builds brand credibility and trust.